wang1680/CloudFlare-ImgBed-Docs/src/en/guide/update-log.md

 ## Recent Updates

 Add Features:
-- Admin panel now supports global search
-- Admin login page supports custom background images
-- Multiple visual experience optimizations
+- Optimized display effects of some pages
+- Added validity check for login password

+## 2025.6.28

+Add Features:
+- Optimized display effects of some pages
+- Added validity check for login password

 ## 2025.6.26